How they do it: The gossip factor in right wing populist propaganda.

 Right wing populism use an ancient broadcasting medium: gossip

-Online stories have the same form and language as the orally spread stories.
+Online stories have the same form and language as the word-of-mouth spread stories.
 It is the drama that is important.
 Just as the ancient epics framed conflicts as battles between good and evil, right wing populist stories paint minorities, immigrants, or refugees as villains.

-We tend to pay attention to gossip because it is useful for us.
-In the pre-modern epoch Europe lacked a strong centralised state with institutions like police and hospitals, so people relied more on friends, family, religious communities, and other social groups for support.
-In the days before written language, all information, from the tales about the gods to information on a personal level, had to be told mouth to mouth.
+We tend to pay attention to gossip, because gossip is useful for us.
+In the pre-modern epoch Europe lacked a strong centralised state, with institutions like police and hospitals.
+People had to rely on friends, family, religious communities and other social groups for support.

-Political mainstream uses measurable concepts
+Political mainstream uses factual arguments

 Modern rumourmongers: Influencers spread gossip online